Bugs & Beyond – The Importance of QA in Software Development

 This user-centric mindset can also include accessibility testing.
 Making your product accessible to all users is both ethically responsible and a smart business move.
 In the EU, for instance, accessibility is becoming a legal requirement.
 At Infinum, we follow international WCAG standards to perform specialized accessibility testing, guaranteeing products reach the broadest possible audience.

-Ultimately, testing is not just about finding and fixing bugs; it’s about optimizing the user experience.
+Ultimately, software quality assurance is not just about finding and fixing bugs; it’s about optimizing the user experience.
 High customer satisfaction leads to higher adoption rates, increased loyalty, and improved user engagement – and this in turn leads to product success, brand reputation, and business growth.

 3. Testers save you money by getting involved early